-UI Element Description ≥ Load From Local File System: Click to open the Select file to upload dialog box.
+UI Element Description Load From Local File System: Click to open the Select file to upload dialog box.
 Use the dialog box to upload a policy file.
 These files are data files and end in data.
-6 Service Auto-Discovery policies do not support syntax checking.
+E6 Service Auto-Discovery policies do not support syntax checking.
 You can click Check Syntax but the check fails to perform.

-UI Element Description <policy data=""></policy> Policy data in text form.
-The data uses the HP Operations Agent policy syntax.
-For details, see "Service Auto-Discovery Policy Syntax" on page 244.
+UI Element Description <policy data></policy <policy< th="">Policy data in text form.
+The data uses the HP Operations Agent policy syntax.</policy<> Policy data in text form.
+The data uses the HP Operations Agent policy syntax. data> For details, see "Service Auto-Discovery Policy Syntax" on page 244.

 UI Element Description Create Parameter: Open the Create Parameter dialog box. Ø Edit Parameter: Open the Edit Parameter dialog box. × Delete Parameter: Delete the selected parameter from the list.
-Q Synchronize Parameters: Check the policy template to make sure that variables in the format %%< variable_name >%% have corresponding parameters.
+Q Synchronize Parameters: Check the policy template to make sure that variables in the format %<\variable_name>\% have corresponding parameters.
 Each variable should have one corresponding parameter.
 Also checks for unused parameters, for which no corresponding variable exists in the policy template.
 If any missing or unused parameters exist, the Synchronize Parameters dialog box opens.
 Read the summary, and then click Change or Ignore .
 If you click Change, the missing parameters are automatically created, and unused parameters are automatically deleted. <parameters></parameters> List of parameters configured for this policy template.
 Parameters enable you to create policy templates that other users can easily customize.
 Each parameter corresponds to a variable in a policy template.
 A parameter gives consumers of a policy template the opportunity to specify the value of a variable, without having to modify the policy template themselves.
 To insert a parameter, drag the parameter from the Policy Parameters tab to any text field within a condition or an event definition in a policy template.
-Alternatively, type the parameter in the text box using the format %%< variable_name>%% (for example %%CriticalThreshold%%).
-An icon represents the type of parameter value, which can be one of the following: Enumeration (of several options) Wumber Password • String
+Alternatively, type the parameter in the text box using the format %% <variable_name>%% (for example %%CriticalThreshold%%).</variable_name> An icon represents the type of parameter value, which can be one of the following: Enumeration (of several options) Wumber Password • String